cisco/mindmeld/docs/source/quickstart.rst

 .. _Amazon Mechanical Turk: https://www.mturk.com

 To collect data at scale, platforms such as `Amazon Mechanical Turk`_ are popular and relatively inexpensive to get an initial dataset.
-The spec to send out to "Turkers" should be highly precise and micro-targeted at a specific section of the content catalog or use-case.
+The spec to send out to "Turkers" should be highly precise but should encourage language diversity (including formal and informal variants, slang, common abbreviations etc.) within the task.
 Lack of clarity or specificity can lead to noisy data, which hurts training accuracy.

 .. raw:: html